Spelling programs for dyslexic children.

 Many people think weak spelling by dyslexic children is a visual problem that impacts the sequencing of letters.
 This is wrong.
 Spelling is a language skill.
 Children with dyslexia struggle with spelling because of language processing issues.
 They reverse letters because they do not hear them clearly.

 Spelling Predicts Reading Success

-Difficulty with spelling goes beyond what is required for writing.
-Spelling pattern recognition is a key element in reading fluency.
-It is how the brain recognizes and stores words, eventually turning every word into a sight word.
-For children with dyslexia, spelling difficulties slow down their reading progress -- it impedes reading fluency and then reading comprehension.
-Therefore spelling is an important part of our program.
+Difficulty with spelling goes beyond use in writing.
+Spelling pattern recognition is how the brain recognizes and stores words, eventually every word becomes a sight word.
+For children with dyslexia, spelling difficulties slows reading fluency and reading comprehension.

 Nearly 50% of English words are predictable, spelled phonetically.
 Another 37% are predictable except for one sound (e.g., knot and goat).
 Most children learn to spell these 87% of words easily, leaving them time to focus on the 13% that are not easy.
 However, children with dyslexia find even the phonetically predictable words, the 50%, difficult, meaning for them every word is challenge.

 Step by Step to Spelling Proficiency

 Our spelling programs for dyslexic children target phonological awareness first, before teaching spelling rules and exceptions:

 - Matching sounds to letters.
 Being able to break a word apart phonetically, an essential spelling skill, requires phonological awareness.
 This is the first focus of our program.